 Bar Rio

 Experience the evolution of Barrio into the new Bar Rio; boasting a curated selection of tequilas and cocktails and tapas inspired by Latin-American cuisine.
 Located right in the heart of Downtown Bend, its colorful, lively atmosphere makes for the perfect spot.
-No reservations are needed, open daily from 3pm-10pm (11pm Thursday-Saturday) and happy hour from 3pm-5pm and 9pm-close.
+No reservations are needed, open Tuesday-Sunday, Lunch from 12pm-3pm and Happy hour 3pm-5pm.
 Must be 21+

 915 NW Wall St.